nearlend-dao/nearlend-protocol/contract/API.md

 pub struct AccountDetailedView {
     pub account_id: AccountId,
-    /// A list of assets that are supplied by the account (but not used a collateral). pub supplied: Vec<AssetView>,
+    /// A list of assets that are supplied by the account used as collateral. pub supplied: Vec<AssetView>,
-    /// A list of assets that are used as a collateral. pub collateral: Vec<AssetView>,
+    /// A list of NFT assets that are used as a collateral. pub nft_supplied: Vec<AssetNFTView>,
     /// A list of assets that are borrowed. pub borrowed: Vec<AssetView>,
     /// Account farms